 - For overseas transit, the sum insured is mostly calculated as:

-=Invoice value+ Insurance cost+ freight cost+10% -15%
+=Invoice value + Insurance cost + freight cost+10% -15%

-In 2012, the company got a consignment to export electronic parts to Abu Dhabi.
-The consignment was worth rupees 50 lakhs.
+In 2019, the company got a consignment to export electronic parts to Abu Dhabi.
+The consignment was worth Rs 50 lakhs.
 Since it was a big consignment, the owners of the manufacturing company decided to take an insurance policy for the same.
 It was a one-time consignment, and after much deliberation, the owners decided to go forward with a specific transit insurance policy.
 When the time to decide the sum insured for the given consignment came, the manufacturing company and the insurers decided on the following factors:

-Various perils that could cause any damage or loss to the consignment were also taken into consideration.
+Apart from sea perils, other various perils that could cause any damage or loss to the consignment were also taken into consideration.
 This included perils like fire, explosion, lightning, accident etc.

 The cost of freight was also included in the sum insured.
 The freight cost generally includes costs like packaging costs, loading charges and carriage costs.